johaGL/DIMet/README.md

 A very common error is to use 'tab' to create your indentations in the yaml file, but this can make the file unreadable.
 To create indentations, use spaces instead.

-**Files' extensions**:
+**Files' format and extensions**:

-The files .csv are comma separated, whereas the .tsv are tabular delimited.
 Excel files are not allowed, as sheets organization is too customized.
-Please imitate the style of the examples, using .tsv files (for isotopologues contributions and metabolites abundances) , and .csv files (for metadata and list of metabolites to exclude)
+Please imitate the style of the examples, giving allowed format and extension to files:
+- **.tsv** (tabular delimited), for:
+    * isotopologues contributions
+    * metabolites abundances
+    * and, if available, the fractional contributions
+-  **.csv** (comma delimited) for:
+    * metadata
+    * table of metabolites to exclude

+See example1/ and example2/

 ### References